-In vivo data supplied by several research teams have established the role of BHB as a ligand for the G-protein-coupled HCA2 (Newman and Verdin, 2014; Guo et al., 2018; Trotta et al., 2019).
-BHB engagement with HCA2 has a major ameliorative effect on inflammation by inhibiting ER stress resulting in decreased assembly of NLRP3, nucleotide-binding domain-like receptor protein 3 (Guo et al., 2018; Trotta et al., 2019).
-Details of the inhibitory effect of HCA2 activation on the suppression of inflammatory signalling in the periphery and brain may be obtained by reference to the work of (Graff et al., 2016).
+In vivo data supplied by several research teams have established the role of BHB as a ligand for the G-protein-coupled HCA_2 (Newman and Verdin, 2014; Guo et al., 2018; Trotta et al., 2019).
+BHB engagement with HCA_2 has a major ameliorative effect on inflammation by inhibiting endoplasmic reticulum stress, resulting in decreased assembly of nucleotide-binding domainlike receptor protein 3 (Guo et al., 2018; Trotta et al., 2019).
+Details of the inhibitory effect of HCA_2 activation on the suppression of inflammatory signaling in the periphery and brain may be obtained by reference to the work of (Graff et al., 2016).

-The weight of evidence suggests that in vivo BHB engagement of $HCA_2$ in activated microglia reduces activity of the pro-inflammatory enzymes COX-2 and iNOS by reducing degradation of $IkB\alpha$ (nuclear factor of kappa light polypeptide gene enhancer in B-cells inhibitor, alpha) and inhibiting the nuclear translocation of NF- $\kappa$ B thereby preventing the action of the transcription factor in initiating and maintaining the transcription of proinflammatory cytokines and a range of other inflammatory molecules (Fu et al., 2014; Fu et al., 2015).
-Data also suggest that the downregulation of NLRP3 activity and decreased levels of IL- $I\beta$ concomitant with reduced neuroinflammation seen in the CNS of study animals following BHB ingestion is mediated via $HCA_2$ (Youm et al., 2015; Yamanashi et al., 2017; Trotta et al., 2019).
+The weight of evidence suggests that in vivo BHB engagement of HCA2 in activated microglia reduces activity of the proinflammatory enzymes Prostaglandin-endoperoxide synthase 2 (COX-2) and Inducible nitric oxide synthase (iNOS) by reducing degradation of NF of kappa light polypeptide gene enhancer in B-cells inhibitor, alpha and inhibiting the nuclear translocation of NF- κ B, thereby preventing the action of the transcription factor in initiating and maintaining the transcription of proinflammatory cytokines and a range of other inflammatory molecules (Fu et al., 2014, 2015).
+Data also suggest that the downregulation of nucleotide-binding domain-like receptor protein 3 activity and decreased levels of Interleukin 1 beta (IL-1 β) concomitant with reduced neuroinflammation seen in the CNS of study animals following BHB ingestion is mediated via HCA2 (Youm et al., 2015; Yamanashi et al., 2017; Trotta et al., 2019).

-5. BHB as a class I and II deacetylase inhibitor
+BHB as A Class I and II Deacetylase Inhibitor